PRODOFFICAL/Engineering-project/README.md

 This code is meant to replicate and make a home  made version of a luck o meter

-This Project Uses A Aurdiwino R3 UNO,Lcd Display, A Potientometer, A Breadboard, And Two Buttons
+This Project Uses A Aurdiwino R3 UNO,Lcd Display, A Potientometer, A Breadboard, And Three Buttons